Beth-H-coder/b-end-nc-news/README.md

    1. .env.development
    2. .env.test.

-2. Add the following to the .env.development file:
+2. Add the following to the .env.development fgile:

    PGDATABASE=<nc_news>